Students will find that there are many cultural, social, and educational events to attend and many activities in which they may participate.

 Students produce stories using a variety of digital formats, including video, slideshows, audio and text, social media are emphasized to build an audience of community members throughout the university.
 TommieMedia is a member of the Associated Press and its stories are available to all AP members.
 Applications are available on-line at tommiemedia.com.

-The Aquinas is the university digital yearbook, and its student staff captures the school year’s events through words, pictures, and graphic theme.
-The current yearbook, as well as the opportunity to view and search past yearbooks, is available online throughout the year.
-Applications for Aquinas student staff positions are made available through the Aquinas yearbook managing editor’s office in the Anderson Student Center suite 325.
+The Aquinas is the university digital yearbook, and its student staff captures the school year’s events through words, pictures, videos, and graphic theme.
+View and search past yearbooks, is available online throughout the year.

 Summit Avenue Review

 Summit Avenue Review is the literary and visual arts magazine at St. Thomas.
 Designed and edited by students, the magazine publishes poetry, fiction, literary nonfiction, photography, and other visual art from the St. Thomas community.
 Work on the magazine begins in early fall, with a first submissions deadline in December and an April publication date.
 Inquiries should be sent to the Department of English.
-The magazine’s Web address is: http://www.stthomas.edu/summitavenuereview
+Visit the Summit Avenue Review website for more details.

 Student music ensembles appear regularly in concerts on campus, perform in a variety of venues in the Twin Cities area, and tour nationally and internationally.

-Instrumentalists and vocalists can choose from a diverse selection of large and small ensembles – bands, orchestra, choirs, jazz ensembles (both vocal and instrumental), staged musical theater productions, ensembles for pianos, guitars, woodwinds, brass, strings, percussion, and new and popular music.
+Instrumentalists and vocalists can choose from a diverse selection of large and small ensembles – bands, orchestra, choirs, jazz ensembles (both vocal and instrumental), ensembles for pianos, guitars, woodwinds, brass, strings, percussion, and new and popular music.
 Membership in most ensembles is by audition.
-For details consult www.stthomas.edu/music.
+For details consult the Music Department.

 Dean of Students Office